modxorg/Docs/en/revolution/2.x/developing-in-modx/overview-of-modx-development/developer-introduction.md

   - [The 2nd C: The Connectors](#DeveloperIntroduction-The2ndC%3ATheConnectors)
 - [See Also](#DeveloperIntroduction-SeeAlso)

-</div>What is MODx?
+</div>What is MODX?
 -------------

-MODx Revolution is an Content Application Platform, built for developers, designers and users who want a powerful, scalable system with flexible content management built in.
+MODX Revolution is an Content Application Platform, built for developers, designers and users who want a powerful, scalable system with flexible content management built in.

 What is MVC?
 ------------